jhubii/jhubii/README.md

 # Hi there, I'm Jhuvizier Yamaguchi 👋

-**`Full-Stack Developer`**
+**`Software Developer`**

-I am a full-stack developer with a focus on creating practical, efficient, and scalable digital solutions.
+I build efficient and user-focused applications with clean architecture and scalable logic, bridging backend functionality and intuitive user interfaces.

 ## 🔧 Technologies & Tools I Use